 Before You Get a Dog…

 Deciding to get a dog shouldn’t be an impulsive choice.
-Often when people impulsively take home a cute puppy from a pet shop, the dog eventually ends up at the shelter because the people didn’t realize the implications of committing to dog ownership.
+Often when people impulsively take home a cute puppy, the dog may eventually ends up at the shelter because the people didn’t realize the implications of committing to dog ownership.

 Make sure you really want a dog